Ying Da

-Ying Da (英达; born July 7, 1960) is a Chinese actor and director with Manchu origin, best known in film for portraying Louie Wang in Big Shot's Funeral (2001), Ni Zhengyu in The Tokyo Trial (2006) and Jin Shenghuo in The Message (2009), and has received critical acclaim for his television work, particularly as Zhao Xinmei in Fortress Besieged (1990) and Leng Zixing in The Dream of Red Mansions (2008).
-As a director, Ying Da is best known for bringing the multi-camera format to several comedy television shows, such as I Love My Family (1993), We Are A Family (2013), Idler: Sister Ma (1999), and Sister Ma and Her Neighborhoods (2000).
+Ying Da (英达; born July 7, 1960) is a Chinese actor and director with Manchu origin.
+He is known for film roles as Louie Wang in Big Shot's Funeral (2001), for which he won the Hundred Flowers Award for Best Supporting Actor, Ni Zhengyu in The Tokyo Trial (2006) and Jin Shenghuo in The Message (2009), as well as for his television performances as Zhao Xinmei in Fortress Besieged (1990) and Leng Zixing in The Dream of Red Mansions (2008).
+As a director, Ying is credited with introducing the sitcom genre to China with I Love My Family (1993).
+His other directorial works include Idler: Sister Ma (1999), Sister Ma and Her Neighborhoods (2000), and We Are A Family (2013).

-Ying Da first garnered recognition for his acting in 1990, when his performance in Fortress Besieged, a television series adaptation based on the novel of the same name by Qian Zhongshu, earned him a Hundred Flowers Award for Best Supporting Actor nomination at the 13th Hundred Flowers Awards.
-In 2002 he won the Hundred Flowers Award for Best Supporting Actor at the 25th Hundred Flowers Awards for his performance in Big Shot's Funeral.
-In 2012 Ying Da's performance in You and Me which garnered him a Golden Lotus Awards nomination for Best Actor.

-His son Ying Rudi is a member of the China men's national ice hockey team.

 Early life and education

-Ying Da was born in Beijing on July 7, 1960, to Ying Ruocheng, a director, actor, playwright and vice minister of culture from 1986 to 1990, and Wu Shiliang (吴世良), a translator and interpreter of Zhou Enlai.
+Ying was born in Beijing on July 7, 1960, to Ying Ruocheng, a director, actor, playwright and vice minister of culture from 1986 to 1990, and Wu Shiliang (吴世良), a translator and interpreter of Zhou Enlai.
 His sister Ying Xiaole (英小乐) is a Chinese-American painter.

-Ying's parents were arrested in 1968 during the Cultural Revolution of China, and 8 year-old Ying Da was passed between relatives and got acquainted with a gang of older delinquents.
-In 1973, after his parents were released from jail, Ying Da resumed studies at the Beijing No. 72 Middle School, where he studied alongside Jiang Wen.
+Ying's parents were arrested in 1968 during the Cultural Revolution of China, and 8 year-old Ying was passed between relatives and got acquainted with a gang of older delinquents.
+In 1973, after his parents were released from jail, Ying resumed studies at the Beijing No. 72 Middle School, where he studied alongside Jiang Wen.
 After completing his bachelor's degree in science from Peking University in 1983, he was assigned to Beijing Normal School in Dongcheng District as a teacher.
-Ying Da received a master's degree in literature and art from the University of Missouri in 1987, that same year he returned to Beijing.
+Ying received a master's degree in literature and art from the University of Missouri in 1987, that same year he returned to Beijing.